Moonstroke/3d/README.md

 The interpreter can either use on-the-fly input (pipes is a WIP) or be given a file as argument.
 The interpreter isentirely written in the `3d.py` file.
 Any `??.py` file is for language support; for now, only *English*, *French* and *Italian* are supported.
 The `scripts` folder contains scripts I already made.
-They should work just fine, hopefully.
+They work just fine, hopefully.

 ### Terminal options
 Several options are available for use within a terminal: